fbpx

 Piedras Blancas Light Station is one of only a few tall, classic lighthouse towers on the Pacific Coast.
 The site was named for the large white rocks just offshore, a recognizable landmark for mariners at the time.
 A first-order Fresnel lens first illuminated the 100-foot-tall lighthouse in 1875.
 When the tower was automated and the light station de-staffed in 1975, the Coast Guard began using the site to study sea otters and sensitive marine life.
 Ownership was transferred to the Bureau of Land Management (BLM) in 2001, which manages the site as a historic park and wildlife sanctuary.
 Much of the station has been restored, with plans currently underway to replicate the original lantern room.
 Just south of the lighthouse is an elephant seal colony that attracts up to 10,000 seals each year.
 Other varieties of seals, gulls, cormorants, and other winged creatures can also be spotted from the light station.

-Where to Stay: Stretched across nine seaside acres, Oceanpoint Ranch boasts a private beach trail, a fire pit, and family-friendly lawn games.
+Nestled on nine acres, Oceanpoint Ranch boasts a private beach trail, fire pits, and family-friendly lawn games.
 Contemporary décor and modern amenities make Fireside Inn on Moonstone Beach ideal for couples seeking a romantic oceanside escape.
-With the Pacific to the west and rolling green hills to the east, Cambria Landing Inn & Suites is a modern-yet-classic boutique hotel.
+Just steps from Moonstone Beach, the pet-friendly Cambria Landing Inn & Suites features several oceanview whirlpool spa suites.
 Across from Moonstone Beach, FogCatcher Inn has an old English feel, complete with rounded thatched-style roofs and flower-lined brick paths.
-Overlooking Cambria’s famous boardwalk, Pelican Inn & Suites is a pet-friendly property with 41 oceanside guest rooms and suites.
+Overlooking Cambria’s famous boardwalk, Pelican Inn & Suites is a pet-friendly property with a new wine tasting room.

 Point Sur Lighthouse in Monterey County